Overview of the Impact MA in Applied Psychology

 More details: https://www.tomorrow.university/impact-master-of-arts-in-psychology/organizational-psychology-and-new-work

-Impact M.A. in Human‑Centered AI & Tech
+🤖 Impact M.A. in Human‑Centered AI & Tech

 Focus: Human–technology interaction

-This programme examines how humans interact with AI and digital systems.
+This program examines how humans interact with AI and digital systems.
 Learners apply psychological insights to design ethical, inclusive, and human‑centred technologies, and to evaluate the cognitive, emotional, and societal impact of intelligent systems.

 It is designed for product leaders, UX/UI designers, tech professionals, innovation leaders, and those working at the intersection of psychology and technology.